pragtical/pragtical.github.io/docs/user-guide/cli.md

 # Command Line Interface

-The CLI provides an interface for interacting with Pragtical from the terminal, allowing you to execute commands, manage plugins, and even extend it with plugins to add new functionality not provided out of the box.
+The CLI provides an interface for interacting with Pragtical from the terminal, allowing you to:

+* Execute commands like `run`
+* Manage plugins (If the plugin manager plugin is installed)
+* Extend it with plugins to add new functionality not provided out of the box
+* Access a nice REPL (sinve v3.6.0) that you can use to play around with the editor internals when creating your own plugins!

 ![Command Line Interface][1]